 Berry started working with the women as a manager in 2004 while still in grade school.
 He became a student assistant coach under Donohue during his freshman year (2010-11).

-The highlight of Berry’s two summer internships in the George Washington Athletic Department was working with the Team USA men’s basketball team prior to its Gold Medal performance at the 2012 Olympics.
+The highlight of Berry’s two summer internships at George Washington was working with the Team USA men’s basketball team prior to its Gold Medal performance at the 2012 Olympics.
 He served in the Cardinals’ sports information office his junior and senior years.
-He is often heard broadcasting games on the PA and online.

 Berry and Victor Oladipo (Oklahoma City Thunder) were basketball teammates for three years (kindergarten through second grade) at what is now St. Jerome Academy in Hyattsville, Md.
 Berry’s mother, Mary, was head coach.
 In the eighth grade, he played baseball with Quinn Cook, who helped lead Duke to the 2015 National Championship.